BPK-Benz/Scrubtyphus_BacteriaInfection/README.md

 - Bacterial infection assessment

 ## 4. Comprehensive graph and table publication
-main figure & table and supplementary figures are presented in a graph publication folder
+Main figure & table and supplementary figures are presented in a graph publication folder